Brain Donation Resources for ADRCs

 Why should I consider donating my brain?

-Brain donation provides your loved ones with a definitive diagnosis.
+Brain donation can provide your loved ones with a confirmation of a diagnosis received while the person was living or provide new information about other brain diseases that may have contributed to the dementia.
 This may offer your family closure and help them assess their risk for developing Alzheimer's disease and/or related dementias.

 Additionally, it is a gift for future generations.
 Your donation will increase the chances that better diagnostic tools and treatment options are developed for Alzheimer's disease and related dementias.